 - 1/3 cup + 1 tablespoon creamy peanut butter

 - 2 tablespoons toasted sesame oil

 - 1 tablespoon honey

-- 1/2 cup fresh cilantro; chopped + more for garnish
+- 1/2 cup fresh cilantro chopped + more if desired

 - lime wedges

-- In a large bowl, whisk together all the ingredients from the peanut butter to the fresh lime juice*.
+- In a large bowl, whisk together all of the ingredients from the peanut butter to the fresh lime juice*.
 Whisk together until smooth, taste and adjust any ingredients as needed.

 Adapted from Allison Fishman’s recipe in My Recipes.